-There is a risk that the systems employed by World Omni or the thirdparty custodian to maintain control of the electronic contracts may be insufficient under applicable law to give the closed-end collateral agent (and accordingly, the Titling Trust) a perfected security interest in the leases evidenced by electronic contracts.

-As a result of the foregoing, the closed-end collateral agent (and accordingly, the Titling Trust) may not have a perfected security interest in certain leases or its interest, although perfected, could be junior to that of another party.
-Either circumstance could affect the closed-end collateral agent's ability on behalf of the Titling Trust to repossess and sell the underlying leased vehicles.
+Agent, by possession of the tangible amendment and control of the electronic contract.
+There is a risk that the systems employed by the third-party custodian to maintain control of the electronic contracts may be insufficient under applicable law to give the Closed-End Collateral Agent (and accordingly, the Titling Trust) a perfected security interest in the leases evidenced by electronic contracts.
+As a result of the foregoing, the Closed-End Collateral Agent (and accordingly, the Titling Trust) may not have a perfected security interest in certain leases or its interest, although perfected, could be junior to that of another party.
+Either circumstance could affect the Closed-End Collateral Agent's ability on behalf of the Titling Trust to repossess and sell the underlying leased vehicles.
 Therefore, you may be subject to delays in payment on your Notes and you may incur losses on your investment in the Notes.
 If ERISA Liens Are Placed On the Titling Trust Assets, You Could Suffer a Loss.
 Liens in favor of and/or enforceable by the Pension Benefit Guaranty Corporation could attach to the Units owned by the Titling Trust and could be used to satisfy unfunded ERISA obligations of any member of a controlled group that includes World Omni and its affiliates.
-However, because the closed-end collateral agent in connection with the Exchange Note has a prior perfected security interest in the Units, these liens would not have priority over the interest of the closed-end collateral agent in the assets securing the Exchange Note.
+However, because the Closed-End Collateral Agent in connection with the Exchange Note has a prior perfected security interest in the Units, these liens would not have priority over the interest of the Closed-End Collateral Agent in the assets securing the Exchange Note.
 As of the Closing Date, neither World Omni nor any of its affiliates had any material unfunded liabilities with respect to their respective defined benefit pension plans.
 Moreover, World Omni Auto Leasing LLC believes that the likelihood of this liability being asserted against the assets of the Titling Trust or, if so asserted, being successfully pursued, is remote.
 However, you cannot be sure the Units will not become subject to an ERISA liability.

-We refer you to "Additional Legal Aspects of the Leases and the Leased Vehicles-ERISA Liens and Vicarious Tort Liability" in this prospectus.

-a Loss.

-Vicarious Tort Liability May Result In Some states permit a party that incurs an injury involving a leased vehicle to recover damages from the owner of the vehicle merely because of that ownership.
+We refer you to "Additional Legal Aspects of the Leases and the Leased Vehicles-ERISA Liens and Vicarious Tort Liability" in this prospectus. a Loss.
+Some states permit a party that incurs an injury involving a leased vehicle to recover damages from the owner of the vehicle merely because of that ownership.
 Most states, however, either prohibit these vicarious liability suits or limit the lessor's liability to the amount of liability insurance that the lessee was required to carry under applicable law but failed to maintain.

-The Safe Accountable, Flexible, and Efficient Transportation Equity Act of 2005 (the "Transportation Act"), Pub.
+The Safe Accountable, Flexible, and Efficient Transportation Equity Act of 2005 (the "Transportation Act" ), Pub.
 L. No. 109-59, provides that an owner of a motor vehicle that rents or leases the vehicle to a person shall not be liable under the law of a state or political subdivision by reason of being the owner of the vehicle, for harm to persons or property that results or arises out of the use, operation, or possession of the vehicle during the period of the rental or lease, if (i) the owner (or an affiliate of the owner) is engaged in the trade or business of renting or leasing motor vehicles; and (ii) there is no negligence or criminal wrongdoing on the part of the owner (or an affiliate of the owner).
 This provision of the Transportation Act applies to any action commenced on or after August 10, 2005.
 The Transportation Act is intended to preempt state and local laws that impose possible vicarious tort liability on entities owning motor vehicles that are rented or leased.